kid1carus/AppleWatchFaces/readme.md

 ![APPLEWATCHFACES THEMES](docs/AppleWatchFacesThemes.gif)

 7. Undo / Redo if you make a mistake.
-8. Tapping Save in the upper right will lock in these settings in the main list and regenerate the thumbnail.
+8. Going back will lock in these settings in the main list and regenerate the thumbnail.
 9. To abort all current changes tap back without tapping save.

 ### Sharing / Importing